offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    # MARKDOWN\s*\n([\s\S]+)\n\s*# MARKDOWN
    ```

-If the genomes are linear rather than cyclic, an extra step is required: a termination node that represents chromosome ends would be added to the graph.
+If the genomes are linear rather than circular, an extra step is required: a termination node that represents chromosome ends would be added to the graph.
 The ends of each chromosome would be connected by a colored edge to that termination node.

 For example, the following two genomes share the synteny blocks A, B, C, and D between them ...